cse364-unist/projects-group13/README.md

 1. Select at least 3 genres.
 2. Check the Selected Genres and press the Analysis button.
-3. After waiting a few minutes, you can review the analyzed data!
+3. After waiting for the analysis to complete, you can review the analyzed data at the bottom of the page.

 ### Feature 2: Genre-Based Actor Recommendation